felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/auto-accept.md

 ---

-Auto-accept is only available in the following markets:
+Auto-Accept is only available in the following markets:

 - Ireland
 - Italy